 VP: We would wholeheartedly agree that an invigorating shower can really help kick start the day, and there should always be room for a relaxing bath too.
-We love the idea of twin basins; this can easily be achieved by purchasing and installing two [Sienna White Vanity Units and Basins] for example.
+We love the idea of twin basins; this can easily be achieved with any of our double vanity units.

 HP: When you work from home it can be difficult to separate work from home life.
 Not everyone has the luxury of a room that they can use exclusively as an office, but if you do work from home regularly I think it’s really important to have a dedicated space that you use only for work rather than just working from a laptop on the kitchen table (or worse still from the sofa).

 Having adequate storage is also vital if you want to keep your workspace tidy and well organised.
 And taking the time to have a good sort out every now and then and throw away things that you no longer need is important if you want to stay clutter-free.

 I try to schedule in the occasional day for sorting, filing, organising and decluttering.
 Yes, it’s a chore, but any sense of boredom arising from the prospect of this task is more than offset by the feeling of satisfaction that comes from completing it.